warpspeed/ruby-sinatra-sample/README.md

 ## Troubleshooting

-If you have issues and need to troubleshoot, you should view the Nginx log file or the Rails logs for clues.
+If you have issues and need to troubleshoot, you should view the Nginx log file for clues.
 To do so, perform the following:

 ```
 # RUN THESE COMMANDS IN YOUR VM